The introductory computer exercise using Python and the SUND toolbox¶

 Most of the tasks below start with About ... section.
 If you want to prepare, these sections can be read in advance of the lab.
 They are written more as a background about the different topics, and can be read without solving the previous tasks.

 In practice, this exercise should contain all information needed to do the exercise without going to the documentation.
-You can find a preliminary documentation of the SUND toolbox here if interested.
+You can find documentation of the SUND toolbox here if interested.

 Commenting your code

-When working throughout the lab, you will add more and more code into your .py script.
-This will also cause the script to take longer and longer time to run.
-Remember that you always can always temporarily disable sections by commenting out your code (using "#") to skip executing certain lines when you have passed that task (note that some sections and function definitions are needed to be rerun every time).
+As you add more and more code into your .py script, it will take longer and longer time to run the code.
+Remember that you can temporarily disable sections by adding comments (using "#") to skip executing certain lines, typically the optimization calls and the plot calls.
+Note that some sections and function definitions are needed to be rerun every time. ---

 Have you read the introduction above?